5006 Monument Avenue, Suite B, Richmond, VA 23230 Phone hours: 9am–5pm Mon–Fri 804-205-7624 · Patient Portal

 • Sensory responses that seem disproportionate — covering ears in the hallway, strong reactions to clothing, food, or touch

-• Emotional dysregulation inconsistent with the situation: a small frustration leading to a major shutdown or outburst
+• Emotional dysregulation that's inconsistent with the situation: a small frustration leading to a major shutdown or outburst

 How to Document What You're Seeing